denis-beurive/docker/README.md

 > However, unlike what happens within an operating system, the Docker daemon that orchestrates the container executions keeps data about all executions.

 A container differs from a virtual machine (VM), which encapsulates an entire OS with the executable code atop an abstraction layer from the physical hardware resources.
+In particular, contrary to VM, **Docker containers do not have a functioning _init_ system**.

+> The lack of init process can lead to serious trouble, as explained [here](https://medium.com/@nagarwal/an-init-system-inside-the-docker-container-3821ee233f4b).

 > Please note that a container can use a persistent storage (typically, a directory within the host file system), but this persistent storage is not part of the container itself (the container accesses the persistent storage through an intermediary).